What do you want to cultivate?

 I do not provide crisis counseling services.
 If you or someone you know is experiencing a mental health crisis, please contact your local emergency services immediately or dial 911 or 988 on your phone.

-My current fee is $170 per session, regardless of length or type of session.
+For clients who choose to pay out-of-pocket (self-pay), my current fee is $170 per session, regardless of length or type of session.
 Payment is expected at the time of the session, made via credit or debit card, including FSA and HSA cards.
-I am an out-of-network provider and do not accept insurance, but I can provide you with a superbill that you can submit to your insurance company for potential reimbursement.
+Upon request, I can provide you with a superbill that you can submit to your insurance company for potential reimbursement.

 Should we begin working together, you are entitled to receive a “Good Faith Estimate” that explains your session fees and estimated costs before your first session.